 Funding & Donations

 We have been awarded a range of funding to bring this work to children at no charge to families.
-We are grateful for all support with the programme and are delighted to be making a difference to the lives of children, adolescents and their parents and carers.
+We are grateful for all support and delighted to be making a difference to the lives of children, families and their communities.
 If you would like to support this project please contact us.

 East Hampshire District Council

-Funding over 3 years to take our programme and parent workshops into primary and secondary schools in the East Hampshire District 2023-2026.
+Funding over 3 years to take our Junior & Senior Programmes and Parent/Carer Workshops into East Hampshire District 2023-2026.

 The Co-operative Bank